My right eye is bigger than the left one. Why?

 Welcome to icliniq.com.

 This is completely normal, as long as it does not interfere with your vision.
 Eyes have different parts like lens, sclera, iris, pupil, etc. As you have been talking about lens size that is a different thing, lens size has nothing to do with the overall eye size.
 You can only see the external size of your eye, which might vary a little bit.
-Many people have different size of eyes.
-Not even eyes sometimes the left sided body organs may be a bit different in size from right sided organs, as fingers of one hand may have mild thickness variation from the left hand.
+Many people have different sizes of eyes.
+Not even eyes sometimes the left-sided body organs may be a bit different in size from right-sided organs, as the fingers of one hand may have mild thickness variation from the left hand.
 As long as these things do not interfere with your normal functioning of the body, do not worry about it.
 Eye pain, eye tiredness, and watering of eyes may be a matter of concern.
-It may have various reasons like excessive use of mobile or laptop, inadequate sleep, vision problem, stress, etc. If your eyesight is normal and you do not have excessive stress, then limit the use of mobile, laptop, etc., because excessive blue lightcan cause all these problems.
+It may have various reasons like excessive use of mobile or laptop, inadequate sleep, vision problems, stress, etc. If your eyesight is normal and you do not have excessive stress, then limit the use of mobile, laptop, etc., because excessive blue light can cause all these problems.
 Try doing the following.

 1. Wash your eyes two to three times a day with fresh water.